 }

-There are no function calls, macros, or even let statements in the five function: just the number 5 by itself.
+There are no function calls, macros, or even let statements in the five function—just the number 5 by itself.
 That’s a perfectly valid function in Rust.
-Note the function’s return type is specified, too, as -> i32.
-Try running this code, and the output should look like this:
+Note that the function’s return type is specified, too, as -> i32.
+Try running this code; the output should look like this:

 $ cargo run